 An F-1 (Student) Visa is required of all students who are not citizens of the United States for study at Mercer University.
 An I-20 Form is issued to all accepted and approved international applicants.
 The I-20 Form is used to obtain the F-1 Visa.
 The University has been authorized under federal law to enroll non-immigrant alien students and to issue I-20 Forms.

-International students wishing to apply for undergraduate admission may do so online.
-An application may be submitted in any given semester at least three months prior to the intended date of enrollment.
+International students may submit an application for undergraduate admission in any given semester at least three months prior to the intended date of enrollment.
 International students must meet the admission requirements listed below.
 This includes freshmen or first-time students, as well as transfer students.